binaryphile/concorde/README.md

 Usually, I will pass the option hash as well as the positional arguments for `mymain` to handle, since `mymain` will usually have several options to deal with, and that's easier than passing them onesy-twosy.
+It also keeps the global namespace cleaner.

 Let's do that.
 Of course, we'll need to update the test script first: